 The simple answer to whether outdoor heaters are there for warmth or to create atmosphere is that they’re for both.
 Outdoor heaters emit soft, discrete heat to provide warmth to customers so they can withstand cold temperatures while sat outdoors, but they also create a subtle ambience thanks to their low-intensity glow.

 So, your clients can have the best of both worlds with an outdoor heater.
 They can provide outdoor seating to their customers in a warm environment while also allowing them to enjoy the wonderful atmosphere that these heaters give to a space.

 Can a Heater Be Subjected to Wind and Rain?

-Having an outdoor heater might make you concerned about the elements damaging them, but this is not something to worry about.
+Having a commercial outdoor gas heater or electric heater might make you concerned about the elements damaging them, but this is not something to worry about.
 Outdoor heater models are designed to be effective against wind and rain, delivering consistent heat despite the elements.
 There’s no need to worry about the systems being damaged; they are rugged and designed to withstand even the harshest of UK winters.

 At Smart Fire, we stock a wide range of heaters, including those from Bromic.
 Bromic provide innovation outdoor electric and gas heaters for commercial and residential applications, combining revolutionary technical advancements with a modern aesthetic.